 Victoria Day History

 Victoria Day honours and commemorates the birth of Queen Victoria.
-Queen Victoria was born on May 24th, 1819 in Britain and ascended the throne at the young age of 18.
-During her reign, she governed the Dominion of Canada until she proclaimed the Confederation of its first 4 provinces in 1867 and selecting Ottawa as the national capital.
-In Canada, Queen Victoria is often referred to as the Mother of Confederation.
+Queen Victoria was born on May 24th, 1819 in Britain.
+She ascended to the throne at the young age of 18.
+During her reign, she governed the Dominion of Canada until she proclaimed the Confederation of its first 4 provinces in 1867.
+She selected Ottawa as the national capital.
+In Canada, Queen Victoria is often referred to as the Mother of the Confederation.

-Today, Victoria Day the current monarch's birthday celebration and the beginning of the summer season.
-Although Victoria Day was originally declared a celebration in 1854, making it Canada's oldest state holiday, it was only officially proclaimed in 1901 after the queen's death.
-This holiday is observed on the Monday before May 25th.
+Victoria Day was originally declared a celebration in 1854, making it Canada's oldest state holiday.
+It was officially proclaimed in 1901 after the queen's death.
+It is observed annually on the Monday before May 25th.